ObsidianTTRPGProject/ObsidianTTRPGVault/Tutorials/YouTube Series/Call Out Boxes (Admonitions)/Call Out Boxes (Admonitions).md

 # Call Out Boxes (Admonitions)

 With call out boxes the easiest way to add them to your notes is to have a Template with the Call Outs.
 If you trigger a Template in this vault (Alt-T) and type Call Out you should see a list of Call Out Templates.
+This is the only way I add Call Out boxes to my notes.
+I never type the Syntax out manually and would struggle to remember the Syntax natively.

 # Standard Call Out Boxes